pravega/pravega-samples/pravega-client-examples/README.md

  * routingKey - "helloRoutingKey"
  * message - "hello world"

-The program writes the given message with the given routing key to the stream with given scope/stream name.
+The program writes the given message with the given routing key to the `Stream` with given scope/stream name.

-### HelloWorldReader
-A simple application that shows how to read from a Pravega stream.
+Then, execute `HelloWorldReader`in another console:

 ```
 $ bin/helloWorldReader [-scope myScope] [-name myStream] [-uri tcp://127.0.0.1:9090]